Alex Murphy (rugby league): Post-retirement

-In 1998 Murphy was awarded the OBE for services to the game of rugby league.
+In the 1999 New Year Honours, Murphy was awarded the OBE for services to the game of rugby league.
 In 2000 his autobiography, Saint and Sinner was published.
 Murphy was also employed as a commentator by BBC television for a number of years working alongside long-time league commentators Eddie Waring, and later former dual rugby international Ray French.
 He also worked for Australia's Nine Network as an expert commentator during the 1994 Kangaroo tour.

 He was also employed to write opinion columns for newspapers such as the Daily Mirror, and the Manchester Evening News.
 One was known as 'Murphy's Mouth.'
 In 2006 he became Chairman of Oxford Cavaliers rugby league club.
 Murphy is an inductee in both the St Helens RFC Hall of Fame, and the Warrington Wolves RLFC Hall of Fame.